Welcome to The H.R. MacMillan Library,

-We are pleased to resume VST library’s book scanning service on a more regular basis.
+We are pleased to resume VST library’s book scanning services to the VST Community on a more regular basis.
 You can request up to 20% of a book (up to 25% of a book when a single chapter is being reproduced), or one article from an issue of a periodical to be scanned and sent to you in PDF(s).

 - This is limited to VST students, faculty and staff.

 - Use the VST Library Scan Request Form for your request.
 The processing might take up to a week.